JulianKarlBauer/mechkit/README.md

 ### Examples

 Rendered example notebooks are in [the docs][url_read_the_docs_latext].
-The example notebooks and corresponding scripts can be found [here](docs/source/notebooks).
+These notebooks and corresponding scripts can be found [here](docs/source/notebooks).

 ### Acknowledgment